hackettjoe/Amazon-AWS-SAA-C02/README.md

 Endpoints are virtual devices.
 They are horizontally scaled, redundant, and highly available VPC components.
 They allow communication between instances in your VPC and services without imposing availability risks or bandwidth constraints on your network traffic.

 Key concepts:
-- Endpoint service — Your own application in your VPC.
+- Endpoint service â€” Your own application in your VPC.
 Other AWS principals can create a connection from their VPC to your endpoint service
-- Gateway endpoint — A gateway endpoint is a gateway that you specify as a target for a route in your route table for traffic destined to a supported AWS service.
+- Gateway endpoint â€” A gateway endpoint is a gateway that you specify as a target for a route in your route table for traffic destined to a supported AWS service.
   - S3
   - DynamoDB
-- Interface endpoint — An interface endpoint is an elastic network interface (ENI) with a private IP address from the IP address range of your subnet that serves as an entry point for traffic destined to a supported service.
+- Interface endpoint â€” An interface endpoint is an elastic network interface (ENI) with a private IP address from the IP address range of your subnet that serves as an entry point for traffic destined to a supported service.
   - powered by AWS PrivateLink (restricts all network traffic between your VPC and services to the Amazon network)
   - LOTS of [AWS services](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html) are supported